Uri-X/alu-shell/io_redirections_and_filters/README.md

-This script displays the content of both /etc/passwd and /etc/hosts files.
+This script displays the last 10 lines of the /etc/passwd file.